sancarlim/Explainable-MP/README.md

 ## Robustness analysis

-This repository contains the code to reproduce the robustness analysis (Section IV) presented in ["Towards Trustworthy Multi-Modal Motion Prediction: Evaluation and Interpretability"]() by Sandra Carrasco, Sylwia Majchrowska,Joakim Jonander, Christoffer Petterson and David Fernández LLorca, presented at ..
+This repository contains the code to reproduce the robustness analysis (Section IV) presented in ["Towards Trustworthy Multi-Modal Motion Prediction: Evaluation and Interpretability"]() by Sandra Carrasco, Sylwia Majchrowska,Joakim Johnander, Christoffer Petersson and David Fernández LLorca, presented at ..
 2022.

 You can download the PGP trained model weights using [this link](https://drive.google.com/file/d/1i9Afa9UhOPAYbjB9nY6D-En0z8HgoEnl/view?usp=sharing).